CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 A MUST be created for the installation, after which administration and access permissions are already configured during the installation of the directory service.

-#### APP.2.1.A5 Secure configuration and configuration changes of directory servicesThe directory service MUST be securely configured.
+#### APP.2.1.A5 Secure configuration and configuration changes of directory services
+The directory service MUST be securely configured.
 For the secure configuration of a directory service infrastructure, the clients (computers and programs) MUST be included in addition to the server.

 Administrative access to the directory service MUST be protected.
 When making configuration changes to the networked IT systems, users SHOULD be informed about maintenance in a timely manner.
 Before the configuration changes, backups of all affected files and directories SHOULD be made.